 The Shard was inspired by the spires of Churches apparent in the historic architecture of the city and sits next to the river Thames like a sculpture rising from its waters.
 This edifice houses numerous 26-floored office spaces, three restaurants, a five-star hotel and UK’s famous highest viewing gallery called “The View from The Shard”.

 2. One Canada Square | London Skyscrapers

 This was the tallest building in London from the year 1990 until it was surpassed by The Shard in 2012.
 One Canada Square also claims fame by being the third tallest building in the United Kingdom.

-Born out of the collaboration between Cesar Pelli, Adamson Associates and Frederick Gibberd Coombes, this skyscraper spans to a height of 235 metres and consists of 50 storeys.
+Born out of the collaboration between Cesar Pelli, Adamson Associates, and Frederick Gibberd Coombes, this skyscraper spans a height of 235 metres and consists of 50 storeys.
 The Architects designed the structure in the recall of Big Ben.

 The roof of the building takes a pyramidal form and is quite an important feature that measures 40 meters high with a unique aircraft warning light.